 Portland and Seattle Itinerary

 Because of their proximity, many travelers will want to create a Seattle–Portland Itinerary.
-In fact, the cities are only about 3.5 hours apart – and visitors can easily get between the two cities by renting a car or using a bus or train.
+In fact, the cities are only about 3.5 hours apart.
+Visitors can easily get between the two cities by renting a car or using a bus or train.
 To plan your time in Portland, be sure to use our Portland Itinerary!

 San Francisco to Seattle Itinerary

 A popular road trip route is from San Francisco to Seattle (or vice versa).
-While we do not have specific details on the route, travelers making this trip can use our tips for what to see in SF in our San Francisco Itinerary.
+While we do not have specific details on the route, travelers making this trip can use our tips for the Oregon Coast portion of the drive – as well as what to see in SF in our San Francisco Itinerary.

 Top Tips For Your 3 Days In Seattle Itinerary